vision-agh/drone_racing_tello/README.md

 # A simple vision-based navigation and control strategy for autonomous drone racing

+Please take a look at the video abstract:

 [![Video abstract](https://img.youtube.com/vi/3o-n0vZu0ps/0.jpg)](https://youtu.be/3o-n0vZu0ps "A simple vision-based navigation and control strategy for autonomous drone racing")